 I had a glass of sweet tea with a friend today who I deeply respect.
 It prompted this post.
 I always learn something new from our conversations.
 I am at a disadvantage at times because we have a realist talking to a Pollyanna.
 When we discuss Rocky Mount politics, and we always do, our brilliant analysis turns out to be a simple reality – FOUR votes on the city council!
 After all the work, investment and dreams poured into the revitalization of Rocky Mount, FOUR can trump anything.

 The rationale behind this latest project of the hotel and the $18 million parking garage seems to be: we have been denied a hotel and garage for too long, so we shall have it now.
 This regardless of the concerns raised about costs and questionable projection figures.
 I hardly find this a persuasive argument against a less expensive means to an end.
 We better all agree about the urgency of Richard Worsinger’s comments; that $62 million is needed for our water and sewer system infrastructure.
-This should be sorted out ASAP or risk, “We could be another Flint Michigan!”
-A hotel and parking garage lack justification in light of this news.
+This should be sorted out ASAP or risk, “We could become another Flint Michigan!”
+A hotel and parking garage don’t seem important in light of this news.

 It is a shame that when questions are raised by those with opposing views to the city council, there is a knee-jerk reaction.
 The only possible reasons for objection are racial.
 This accusation has worked beautifully to shut people down; a diversion from the real issues of transparency, accountability, and leadership.
 But, as witnessed by groans and ‘enough already,’ one evening when one of the councilmen started in with that rhetoric, no one is intimidated anymore.
 We all want the same things and that does not preclude a hotel and retail shops, but an 18 million dollar parking facility is out of the question.
 The answers to all these decisions are found in the Main Street Program Approach and without the drama.